GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     Full path to your GhostScript executable.
 NOTE: For Unix systems this is generally not necessary.
 Under Windows, the ghostscript path is now fetched from the registry.
-If this fails you can still add the GS path to system’s path or give the full path here. (e.g., **-G**\ c:\\programs\\gs\\gs9.02\\bin\\gswin64c).
+If this fails you can still add the GS path to system's path or give the full path here. (e.g., **-G**\ c:\\programs\\gs\\gs9.02\\bin\\gswin64c).
 WARNING: because
     of the poor decision of embedding the bits on the gs exe name we cannot satisfy both the 32 and 64 bits ghostscript executable names.